 Common attack targets

-This section explains common cyber attack targets and associated attack vectors and vulnerabilities
+This section explores common cyber attack targets and associated attack vectors and vulnerabilities

 Topics covered in this section